Baoding balls

-Baoding balls (保定健身球 (保定健身球, Bǎodìng Jiànshēn Qiú, Pao^{3}-ting^{4} Chien^{4}-sheng^{1} Ch'iu^{2})) are metal balls small enough to hold in one hand.
-They are also known as Chinese "balls for ball practice" exercise balls, Chinese health balls, Chinese meditation balls, and Chinese medicine balls.
+Baoding balls (保定健身球 (保定健身球, Bǎodìng Jiànshēn Qiú, Pao^{3}-ting^{4} Chien^{4}-sheng^{1} Ch'iu^{2})) are metal balls small enough to hold in one hand, used for physical exercise and therapy.
+They are also known as Chinese exercise balls, Chinese health balls, Chinese meditation balls, and Chinese medicine balls.
 Baoding balls are used by rotating two or more balls repeatedly in the hand.
 Intended to improve finger dexterity, relax the hand, or aid in the recovery of muscle strength and motor skills after surgery, Baoding balls work similarly to Western stress balls.

 History

 The first Baoding balls were likely created in Hebei, China, during the Ming dynasty.
+Construction methods varied.
 Formerly, they were usually called "iron balls", as they were originally made of iron.
+As metalworking advanced, "iron balls" became more popular.
 Baoding balls continue to be produced there.

 Composition

-As metalworking advanced, "iron balls" became more popular.
-Construction methods varied.
 Most Baoding balls consist of a pair of hollow spheres, each containing a chime that rings when an inner ball strikes the outer sphere.
 Many modern examples are decorated with cloisonné and brass wire; these are essentially decorative since they easily chip when dropped or rubbed together.
 Baoding balls can also be made of solid jade, agate, marble, and other types of stone.

 Hollow balls are generally more suitable for therapeutic use due to their lighter weight.
 Heavier balls of iron, steel or tungsten carbide require more effort for rotation.
 These are mainly used to build strength by resistance training.

 Use

 The basic exercise consists of holding a pair of Baoding balls in the palm of one hand, rotating them (switching the relative position of the two balls) while maintaining constant contact between them.
 Once this technique has been mastered, the rotation speed can be gradually increased until the balls separate in the hand.
 Eventually one hand can learn to rotate them completely without the balls making contact with each other.
 Exercises have been developed involving more balls, where the main technique is to avoid contact with the other balls.
 This requires using a finger, usually the index finger, as a divider.

-An average user should be able to start with a 45mm (1.8 in) ball and move up to 60mm (2.4 in) as their muscles get accustomed to the exercise.
-Larger Baoding balls between 70mm and 100mm (2.8in to 3.9in) can be used.
+An average user should be able to start with a 45 mm (1.8 in) ball and move up to 60 mm (2.4 in) as their muscles get accustomed to the exercise.
+Larger Baoding balls between 70 mm and 100 mm (2.8 in to 3.9 in) can be used.
 Keeping larger balls separate while rotating them is an advanced skill.
 The area of the hand exercised can be varied, altering the part of the hand they rotate over, or changing the orbit of the balls so that more force is exerted on a particular finger or finger joints.

 Well-known strongmen such as John Brookfield used shot put balls as Baoding balls, rotating them to develop forearm muscles and improve their grip.